 #4 A Clean Litterbox

 If your cat is experiencing a feline UTI, you want to make sure their litter box is always super clean, so they feel comfortable going.
 If you live in a multiple-cat household, you should also make sure you have one more litterbox than you have cats.
 For example, if you have two cats, you should have three litterboxes.
 This ensures that each kitty always has a clean, quiet place to go!

 There are some homeopathic options for treating UTIs in cats once you see the clinical signs of a urinary issue forming.
 Most of these products contain some variation of cranberry, d-mannose, and other natural supplements.
 These can come in a liquid you give your cat, as a food topper, or even in treat form.

-In addition to supplements specifically designed for UTIs, there are also some supplements you can try to help alleviate your kitty’s bathroom woes.
+In addition to supplements specifically designed for cat urinary tract infections, there are also some supplements you can try to help alleviate your kitty’s bathroom woes.

 One remedy vets recommend is a synthetic pheromone diffuser.
 These diffusers emit the same pheromones that cats do naturally to calm down.
 Therefore, they have been shown to reduce stress, anxiety, and bad behavior.

 You can also try CBD to calm your kitty, although, talk to your doctor before trying one.
 You’ll want to make sure you get a CBD tincture that doesn’t contain any THC.